circonus/docs/content/irondb/api/rebalance.md

 # Rebalance

-## Activating A New Topology Rebalance
+## Activating a New Topology Rebalance

 This API call is for rebalancing to a new topology.